klogg/fl2000_drm/ANALYSIS.md

 * VGA connect status and VGA DAC power up status correctly follow connection status
 * No errors observed during operation except LBUF overflow - but probably this is due too high FPS (66 vs expected 30)
 * It is interesting to note that on disconnect amount of frames transmitted is 680 which is 1 less than BULK frames on USB bus - probably disconnect circuitry took some time to raise interrupt so 1 extra frame got transmitted and lost
-* There are at least 2 times when (seemingly) concurrent access to registers happened leading to some sort of mixup:
+* There is (seemingly) concurrent access to registers happened leading to some sort of mixup when forcing VGA connect and starting IT66121 I2C register access.
+Linux implementation is different and does not have this issue.
-  * Setting PLL configuration and application reset
-  * Configuring TD and starting IT66121 I2C register access
 * There are 2 extra application resets besides the one on the start of the driver
 * In EDID section, it is seen how driver workarounds the problem of missing 3 first bytes of every EDID read operation: Ask for 6 bytes that will overlap the missing 3 bytes for every 32-bytes read.
 This leads to 7 read blocks while this could be brought done by 5 only significantly amount of activities:
   * Fill 1st 3 bytes with 00 FF FF